 reg add "HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate" /v SetDisablePauseUXAccess /t REG_DWORD /d 1 /f

-You can create a .reg file with the code above and run it, or use the Registry Editor (Windows key + R, type regedit, Enter) to navigate to the key and change the value manually.
+You can create a .reg file with the code above and run it, or use the Registry Editor (Windows key + R, type regedit, press Enter) to navigate to the key and change the value manually.

 Summary